Azure/bicep-registry-modules/avm/res/container-service/managed-cluster/README.md

 - Required: No
 - Type: string

+### Parameter: `disableCustomMetrics`

+Indicates whether custom metrics collection has to be disabled or not.
+If not specified the default is false.
+No custom metrics will be emitted if this field is false but the container insights enabled field is false.

+- Required: No
+- Type: bool
+- Default: `False`

 ### Parameter: `disableLocalAccounts`

 If set to true, getting static credentials will be disabled for this cluster.
 This must only be used on Managed Clusters that are AAD enabled.

+- Required: No
+- Type: bool
+- Default: `False`

+### Parameter: `disablePrometheusMetricsScraping`

+Indicates whether prometheus metrics scraping is disabled or not.
+If not specified the default is false.
+No prometheus metrics will be emitted if this field is false but the container insights enabled field is false.

 - Required: No
 - Type: bool